Danjame/Danjame.github.io/README.md

 # Personal Website
-### Developed with pure HTML, CSS and JavaScript.
-No Framework or Library.
+- Developed with HTML, CSS and JavaScript, no Framework nor Library.

-This is my personal responsive website.
+- Responsive and multilingual.